droboports/python-pyopenssl/README.md

 ## How to compile

-First make sure that you have a working cross-compiling VM.
-See http://www.droboports.com/setting-up-a-vm for a step-by-step description.
+First make sure that you have a [working cross-compiling VM](https://github.com/droboports/droboports/wiki/Setting-up-a-VM).

 Log in the VM, pick a temporary folder (e.g., `~/build`), and then do: